rahulkj/rahulkj.github.io/_posts/2013-04-23-hosting-mobile-apps.md

+---
+layout: post
-Hosting iOS and Android apps from your own portal
+title:  "Hosting iOS and Android apps from your own portal"
+date:   2013-04-23 12:10:00 -0600
+categories: mobile apps
 ---

 Want to host your iOS and Android applications for development and QA testing?